 WEEP – Worn Thin (2010)

-Weep is a musical project of Eric “Doc” Hammer, one of the guy behind (and voice actors in) the genius cartoon, “The Venture Brothers”.
-I also dig his previous bands, Requiem in White (one LP on vinyl) and Mors Syphilitica (no LPs on vinyl), which also explored darker themes and had recognizable elements of Weep, but there’s something more accessible to Weep, it’s less overtly gothic and not oppressively brooding.
+Weep is a musical project of Eric “Doc” Hammer, one of the guys behind (and voice actors in) the genius cartoon, “The Venture Brothers”.
+I also dig his previous bands, Requiem in White (one LP on vinyl) and Mors Syphilitica (no LPs on vinyl), which also explored darker themes and had recognizable elements of Weep, but there’s something more accessible to Weep, who is less overtly gothic and not oppressively brooding.
+Plus they are melodic.
 I get Weep songs stuck in my head.
 The full album is not on youtube, so I could only link to the song, “When I’m Wrong” ) a remix at that.
-“Lay There and Drown“, not on Worn Thin, but a song I had as my morning alarm for nearly a year.
+“Lay There and Drown“, not on Worn Thin, is one of my favorites.
+I had that song as my morning alarm for nearly a year and I still like it.
 “Hating what I have become / and I see all your perfect dreams are drowning you“.
 Goddamn right.
 Alas, like Worn Thin, none of their other albums are on vinyl either.
 In fact, while looking for streams for the album, I discovered they are now “The Weep” and had a new album (alas, digital only) released earlier this year.
 Going to have to go listen now!

 The Jins – Death Wish EP (2019)